-The Company currently has access to a flexible loan facility with Scotiabank Europe plc for amounts up to £21 million.
-As at 30 September 2020, the Company's net gearing level, based on the amount of drawn down bank debt, less the cash held on the balance sheet, was 13.8%.
-Gearing is at present very cheap and, like many investment trusts, we use it to a modest extent to enhance shareholder returns.
-With our cost of borrowing of 1.3% allowing us to expand a portfolio which yields in excess of 4%, the longer term attractions should be apparent, but the counterpoint is that in falling markets the presence of borrowings will exacerbate capital losses, and that is exactly what we have experienced in the year under review.
+The Company has access to a flexible loan facility with Scotiabank Europe plc for amounts of up to £11m.
+As at 30 September 2021, the Company's net gearing level, based on the amount of drawn down bank debt, less cash held on the balance sheet, was 9.3%.
+Gearing remains very cheap and therefore we use leverage in the portfolio to enhance shareholder returns.
+The current cost of borrowing is 1.3% which compares favourably with a portfolio that yields in excess of 4.0% and provides the potential for capital gain in rising markets, as well as enhancing our earnings.
+The counterpoint is that in falling markets the presence of borrowings will exacerbate capital losses.